-Add the cream cheese and cream again.
+Add the softened cream cheese and cream again.

 I set the cream cheese out on the counter for about an hour so it would soften.

 If you have an Aldi’s grocery store nearby, they usually have very low prices for cream cheese.

 The recipe calls for six eggs and three cups of flour.
 You can add two eggs at a time and then the flour.

 Add the flour and mix together on low to medium speed.

 Add the vanilla and mix in.

 I added a thin powdered sugar frosting that I mixed up and poured over the pound cake.

 The pound cake will rise a bit, but it won’t overflow.
 Plus, it will be nice and crunchy on the top when it bakes.
 Mmm… I love the crunchy part of the cake.

-I use a long and thin cake tester, similar to this one, because I can test it in several places and it won’t really leave a mark.
+I use a long and thin cake tester, similar to this one because I can test it in the center of the cake, and it won’t really leave a mark.

-I like the longer cake testers because a pound cake is thick and dense and you’ll want to know if it’s baked all the way through.
+I like the longer cake testers because a pound cake is thick and dense, and you’ll want to know if it’s baked all the way through.